 Another excellent company is DTAC.
 With new prepaid deals Go No Limit, you can buy data packages, messaging and phone starting at 24 THB a day.

 For tourists using their SIM cards together with the Happy Tourist card, they also offer a package with health insurance that covers accidents, death, and a maximum reimbursement of 3,000 THB in the case of lost or damaged baggage.
 This promotion is good only until March 31, 2018.

 Up until last year, buying a prepaid telephone card with AIS was really easy: all you had to do is go into any 7/11.
 At the end of 2016 however, topping them up was only possible in their specialized stores, or online.

 Prices start from 123 THB a week, for deals that include messaging, calls, and 4GB of data.
 For those who prefer having mobile data only when they need it, by inputting the code *777*70#, you can use 100 MB of the internet for 24 hours, at a cost of just 9 THB.

 Opening a bank account

 Another essential thing to do upon arrival is to open a bank account.
-Thai accounts can be opened with a work, student or retiree visa.
+Thai accounts can be opened with work, student, or retiree visas.
 The basic rule is that you can’t open a bank account with a tourist visa, however online you’ll find people who say that they were able to do so.
 It would seem to be a matter of choice at the bank’s discretion.

-Other than a passport, phone number and local address, the bank will ask you to present official documents written in Thai from the school you’re attending or company you’re working for.
+Other than a passport, phone number, and local address, the bank will ask you to present official documents written in Thai from the school you’re attending or the company you’re working for.